glaserti/LibraryTwitter/README.md

 ==============

-This repo offers Python code for mining libraries Twitter accounts.
+This repo offers Python code for mining (academic/public) libraries' Twitter accounts.

 With the code in this repo, Twitter accounts of German public and academic libraries were collected, mined, their tweet archives were harvested and analyzed (early 2014).